• Trainee counsellors and psychotherapists

-- Mark Vahrmeyer – A UKCP registered integrative psychotherapist working with individuals and couples in private practice.
-Mark has previously offered training and supervision to trainees in a clinical palliative care setting and now offers trainee and registered counsellors and psychotherapists supervision in Lewes and Brighton.
+- Mark Vahrmeyer – A UKCP registered Integrative Psychotherapist working with individuals and couples in private practice.
+Mark has previously offered training and supervision to trainees in a clinical palliative care setting and now offers trainee and registered counsellors and psychotherapists supervision in Lewes and Brighton and online.

 What is clinical supervision and why does it matter?